Rextek7/Rextek7/README.md

 ![image](https://user-images.githubusercontent.com/113045888/225022065-65d03a62-1b6c-47c4-ba49-1b91ad8f60bf.png)

- ## I am an aspiring Software Engineer and Developer
+ ## I am an aspiring software engineer and developer
+ ## My English level is b2/c1
+ ## I am currently a student of Business Informatics at the Higher School of Economics

-Latest works/projects
+### Latest works/projects

 ### Languages and Tools: